SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/01-Problem.md

 - **Adds** a dwarf to the collection

-- Every dwarf is **unique** and it is guaranteed that there will not be a dwarf with the same name
+- Every dwarf is **unique** and it is guaranteed that there will be no repeating dwarf names

 `boolean remove(Dwarf dwarf)`